georgeherby/PoGoScansWiki/docs/_build/html/_sources/T&C.txt

 We will not get involved in local disputes.
 Banter is always welcome, just be mindful of language in the long term as there may be children on here going forward but in general we have no issue with swearing.

 There is ZERO TOLERANCE on physical or verbal abuse; our first response will ALWAYS be to tell the victim to call the police.
-Individuals who have been witnessed being abusive or we receive evidence of you breaking this rule you will be removed from the discord permanently.
+If you are witnessed being abusive, or we receive evidence of you breaking this rule you will be removed from the discord permanently.

 Spoofing
 --------